-The CEO, through the Senior Leadership Team and the governors, will be required to allocate sufficient resources to overcome, so far as is reasonably practicable, deficiencies within their sphere of control after undertaking a suitable and sufficient risk assessment.
+The CEO, through the Senior Leadership Team and the Board of Directors, will be required to allocate sufficient resources to overcome, so far as is reasonably practicable, deficiencies within their sphere of control after undertaking a suitable and sufficient risk assessment.
 Italia Conti will make and implement such arrangements as are appropriate for its activities including:

-- effective planning
+- · effective planning;

-- effective organisation
+- · effective organisation;

-- effective control
+- · effective control;

 - effective monitoring and review of its preventative and protective measures.